Probing the spin correlations of $t\bar t $ production at NLO QCD+EW

 It should be noted, however, that MadSpin does not handle the virtual corrections in the production PS points and hence these are not included in the spin correlations.
 To properly describe this, let us first introduce the notation for the perturbative expansions of the process $pp \rightarrow t \overline{t}$.
 We expand a general observable $\Sigma$ at fixed-order in the electroweak $\alpha$ and strong $\alpha_S$ coupling constants with the following notation,

 where the NLO pieces include both the virtual and real corrections.
-We refer to the leading-order term of LO$_1$ as LO QCD and the leading-order NLO contribution of LO$_1$+NLO$_1$ as NLO QCD.
-In the present work, the NLO QCD+EW refers to the complete NLO, that is, the full LO$_1$+LO$_2$+LO$_3$+NLO$_1$+NLO$_2$+NLO$_3$+NLO$_4$.
+We refer to the leading-order term of LO$_1$ as LO QCD, the leading-order NLO contribution of LO$_1$+NLO$_1$ as NLO QCD and the leading NLO electroweak contribution of LO$_1$+NLO$_2$ as NLO EW.
+In the present work, the NLO QCD+EW refers to the complete NLO, that is, the full LO$_1$+LO$_2$+LO$_3$ +NLO$_1$+NLO$_2$+NLO$_3$+NLO$_4$.
 Regarding the full process under study we attach the LO leptonic top quark pair decay ($O(\alpha^4$)) to the perturbative orders in Eq.~\ref{Eq:orders}. \\

 We extend MadSpin to include decays of fixed-order PS points.
-MadSpin reads the production LHE file with the fixed-order PS points and re-computes the tree-level matrix element for each PS point, omitting virtual diagram contributions.
+MadSpin reads the production LHE file with the fixed-order PS points and re-computes the tree-level matrix element for each PS point including the decay, approximating the virtual diagram contributions with the tree-level ones.
 Top quark pair production has been also studied at NLO QCD in production and decay within the MCFM framework \cite{Campbell:2012uf}.
 We will use this tool to examine the effects of the spin correlations from the virtual NLO QCD part of the $t \bar t$ production.